Baseball spirit arrives with Braves spring training

-VENICE — Venice MainStreet and the Atlanta Braves held a Mardi Gras theme party Saturday to welcome back the team to the area as spring training gears up.
+WEST VILLAGES — Venice MainStreet and the Atlanta Braves held a Mardi Gras theme party on Saturday to welcome back the team to the area as spring training gears up.

 Pitchers and catchers reported to work Wednesday.